hfboyce/tableau_course/lessons/tableau1.md

 <br>
 <br>

-A dashboard is where you layout your different worksheets and add any filtering toggles that want to make available for the user.
+A dashboard is where you lay out your different worksheets and add any filtering toggles that want to make available for the user.

 You can only add worksheets that have been already made.
 That means that if you want to add a graph to a dashboard, you have to first make it from a worksheet.